 How long does an inspection take?

-If we have access to a ramp, or the vehicle is brought to our own premises, around 3 hours.
-If we are required to Jack up the vehicle on a drive or forecourt, up to 4 hours.
+If we have access to a ramp, or the vehicle is brought to our own premises, the inspection takes around three hours.
+If we are required to jack up the vehicle on a drive or forecourt, the inspection will take up to four hours.

 What do we inspect?

-We start with the paperwork provided with the car, confirming a number of details are present and correct starting from the VIN number and registration.
-If all seems to be in order, we take a look at the vehicles history.
-If any parts are missing, anything appears untoward, or miss represented, we’ll make a note.
+We start with the paperwork provided with the vehicle, confirming a number of details are present and correct starting from the VIN number and registration.
+If all seems to be in order, we take a look at the vehicle’s history.
+If any parts are missing, anything appears untoward, or misrepresented, we’ll make a note.

 Once this is complete, we move on to the underside.
-Here we use a similar test procedure to that of an MOT test, the focus is to confirm the structural integrity of the underside of the shell, and confirm the roadworthiness of all steering, suspension and running gear.
-We’ll also check for all fluid leaks, oil level and quality in the differential and gearbox where possible.
-All major components receive an operational and visual where possible.
+Here we use a similar test procedure to that of an MOT test.
+The focus is to confirm the structural integrity of the underside of the shell, and confirm the roadworthiness of all steering, suspension and running gear.
+We’ll also check for all fluid leaks, the oil level and quality in the differential and gearbox where possible.
+All major components receive an operational and visual check where possible.

 Next, we open up the boot bay and where possible check the boot floor, rear end, rear 1/4s and fuel tank integrity.
 We may also get a good look at the rear half of the wiring looms.